Fraud Assessment Commission

 Vacant - One of the representatives of organized labor member positions is vacant.

-Branden Lopez - Mr. Lopez was appointed by Governor Newsom to the Fraud Assessment Commission in October 2019 representing organized labor.
+Branden Lopez - Mr. Lopez was appointed by Governor Gavin Newsom to the Fraud Assessment Commission in October 2019 representing organized labor.
 Mr. Lopez has been the executive director of the Center for Contract Compliance (CCC) since 2017, where he served as a labor investigator since 2005.
 The CCC investigates issues related to prevailing wage, apprenticeship, and workers' compensation premium fraud.
 Before that, Mr. Lopez worked in the construction industry as a laborer foreman from 2002 to 2005.
 Mr. Lopez also serves on several boards, including the Board of Directors for the National Alliance for Fair Contracting, the Board of Trustees for IPM Health & Welfare Trust and the Laborers’ Vacation Savings Trust, and is the Recording Secretary on the Executive Board of the Laborers’ Union, Local 1184.
 Mr. Lopez earned a BA in Political Science/Law and Society from the University of California, Riverside, a Juris Doctor from Western State University College of Law and is a member of the California State Bar.

-Joel Sherman - Mr. Sherman was appointed by Governor Schwarzenegger to the Fraud Assessment Commission in December 2010 representing self-insured employers.
+Joel Sherman - Mr. Sherman was appointed by Governor Arnold Schwarzenegger to the Fraud Assessment Commission in December 2010 representing self-insured employers.
 Mr. Sherman is the Director of Safety, Workers' Compensation and Regulatory Compliance for Grimmway Farms, a large vegetable grower/packer/shipper based in Kern County, California.
 Mr. Sherman oversees three departments responsible for safety and workers' compensation issues for more than 7,500 employees and contract laborers.
 A graduate of California State University Bakersfield, Mr. Sherman has more than thirty years experience in the safety and workers' compensation field.
 He has served in a variety of capacities including claims adjuster, loss control consultant, policy services representative, and as the workers' compensation liaison for a large industrial medicine practice.
 A certified self-insurance administrator, Mr. Sherman presently teaches Introduction to Workers' Compensation at CSUB, and was also certified by the state as a continuing education provider for Qualified Medical Evaluators.
 He has just completed the second year of his term as chairman of the board of directors of the California Coalition on Workers' Compensation (CCWC) and was actively involved in the comp reforms of 2004.
 Mr. Sherman has been a presenter, or acted as panel moderator, at numerous business and educational seminars.

-John Riggs - Mr. Riggs was appointed by Governor Schwarzenegger to the Fraud Assessment Commission in January 2010 representing self-insured employers.
+John Riggs - Mr. Riggs was appointed by Governor Arnold Schwarzenegger to the Fraud Assessment Commission in January 2010 representing self-insured employers.
 Since 2003, he has served as senior manager of workers' compensation for Disneyland Resort.
 Previously, Mr. Riggs was director of risk management for 99 Cent Stores from 2002 to 2003 and served the California Casualty Management Company as vice president from 1999 to 2001 and regional claims manager from 1993 to 1998.
 He was the workers' compensation branch claims manager for Zenith Insurance Company from 1987 to 1993 and an independent claims consultant from 1986 to 1987.
 Riggs is a member of the California Self Insurers Association, California Workers' Compensation Institute and Southern California Self Insured Council.

-Christine Baker - was appointed by Governor Brown to the Fraud Assessment Commission in January 2019 representing insured employers.
+Christine Baker - was appointed by Governor Edmund G. Brown Jr. to the Fraud Assessment Commission in January 2019 representing insured employers.
 Ms. Baker is a management consultant in the area of healthcare, workers’ compensation, health and safety and other labor management related issues.
 Her experience comes from working with labor and management as chief of the Division of Labor Statistics and Research from 1984 to 1989, the deputy director for the Division of Workers’ Compensation from 1990 to 1994, and the executive officer of the California Commission on Health and Safety and Workers’ Compensation from its inception in 1994 until 2011.
 As executive officer, she oversaw the commission’s role of overseeing the health, safety and workers’ compensation systems in California and recommending administrative and legislative changes for improvement.
-Ms. Baker was appointed and served as the director of the Department of Industrial Relations from 2011 to 2018.
-As director, she served as the state administrator of Apprenticeship, the administrator of the state OSHA Plan, an ex officio member of the California Self-Insurers’ Security Fund and an ex officio member of the State Fund board of directors
+Ms. Baker was appointed and served as the Director of the Department of Industrial Relations from 2011 to 2018.
+As Director, she served as the state administrator of Apprenticeship, the administrator of the state OSHA Plan, an ex officio member of the California Self-Insurers’ Security Fund and an ex officio member of the State Fund board of directors

-Donald Marshall - Mr. Marshall was appointed by Governor Schwarzenegger to the Fraud Assessment Commission in January 2010 representing workers' compensation insurers.
+Donald Marshall - Mr. Marshall was appointed by Governor Arnold Schwarzenegger to the Fraud Assessment Commission in January 2010 representing workers' compensation insurers.
 Since 2003, he has served as vice president of the national anti-fraud program for Zenith National Insurance Company where he previously held the positions of vice president of special investigations for then Zenith affiliate company, CalFarm, from 1996 to 1999 and manager of investigations for Zenith from 1993 to 1996.
 Mr. Marshall was director of special investigations for GatesMcDonald, a Nationwide Insurance company, from 1999 to 2003 and was previously special investigations coordinator for California Casualty Insurance Company from 1991 to 1993.
 He is a member of the National Health Care Anti-Fraud Association, and a current member of the Anti-Fraud Alliance, and International Association of Special Investigation Units.

 Jay R. Bobrowsky – Mr. Bobrowsky was designated by the President of the State Fund Compensation Insurance Fund (SCIF) in August 2019 and is an ex-officio voting member of the Fraud Assessment Commission.
 Mr. Bobrowsky is the Senior Vice President of Special Investigations for SCIF.
 He has been an active member of the Northern California Fraud Investigators Associations (NCFIA) /Anti-Fraud Alliance (AFA) since 1995.
 Mr. Bobrowsky is the current AFA President, and a prior NCFIA/AFA Board Member.
 He has over 25 years of diverse experience in insurance fraud and investigation services and some of his previous positions include: National SIU Program Manager for Pacific Specialty Insurance Company; Vice President of Operations, Western Region for GlobalOptions (Investigations); Northern California SIU manager for Farmers Insurance; and founding member and Senior Special Investigations Manager for Esurance Insurance Company SIU.
 Mr. Bobrowsky also served in the Special Investigative Units (SIU) of Progressive Insurance and Liberty Mutual Insurance companies and as a past president of the Western Auto Theft Investigators’ (WSATI) – Northern Chapter.